privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 Example::

-    privacyidea-token-janitor find --description example
+    privacyidea-token-janitor find --description ^fo.*

-Return all tokens with the description ``example``.
+Return all tokens where the description begins with "fo".

 Serial
 ******